avik-pal/RayTracer.jl/README.md

 ## SUPPORTING AND CITING:

 This software was developed as part of academic research.
 If you would like to help support it, please star the repository.
-If you use this software as part of your research, teaching, or other activities, we would be grateful if you could cite:
+If you use this software as part of your research, teaching, or other activities, we would be grateful if you could cite the following:

 ```
 @misc{pal2019raytracerjl,